BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 a new c++23 feature.

-when we try to use std::function, it can't be used with a lambda that owns a non-copyable capture, such as a unique pointer, or any move-only elment.
+when we try to use std::function, it can't be used with a lambda that owns a non-copyable capture, such as a unique pointer, or any move-only element.

 ```cpp
 #include <functional>